Over-Mind1/Binance_Detectore/Readme.md

   - Auto-refresh capability
 - Parallel processing for efficient analysis
-- 2 models for scalping with strong arch to ensure the signal
+- 2 models for scalping with strong arch to ensure the signal -data collect from binance api
+-specific model for each coin
 # Installation ⚙️

 1. Clone the repository: